MegaCookies88/MSc.-Thesis-EVT-SP500/R_Notebooks/GPD_EDA.md

 </p>

 Finally, we fit the GPD with threshold u=2.
-It is summarised as following :
+It is summarized as following :

 <p align="center">